nolar/kopf/examples/04-events/README.md

 ```

 The events are shown on the object's description
-(and are usually garbage-collected after few minutes).
+(and are usually garbage-collected after a few minutes).

 ```bash
 $ kubectl apply -f ../obj.yaml